yarnpkg/berry/packages/gatsby/content/getting-started/questions-and-answers.md

 4. Some tools (mostly React Native and Flow) will require to downgrade to the `node_modules` install strategy by setting the [`nodeLinker`](https://yarnpkg.com/configuration/yarnrc#nodeLinker) setting to `node-modules`.
 TypeScript doesn't have this problem.

-Most projects will only face those three problems, which can all be fixed in a good afternoon of work.
+Most projects will only face those four problems, which can all be fixed in a good afternoon of work.
 For more detailed instructions, please see the detailed [migration guide](/getting-started/migration).

 ## Which files should be gitignored?